marops/django-issues/README.md

 Django Issue Tracking App

 A Issue/Incident tracking Django App.
-It also has modules to support Django CMS integration.
+It also has modules to support Django CMS integration.It can:

 # 1. Create a New Issue